-30. This group includes the Chief Operating Officer, Vice Principals, Assistant Principals and Directors of Departments.
+- 30. This group includes the Chief Operating Officer, Vice Principals, Assistant Principals and Directors of Departments.
 They are responsible to the Principal and Chief Executive of Edinburgh College for health and safety issues in terms of implementation, monitoring, and review of the policy.
-This line of management will:
+This line of management will: - a.

-- a.
 Be responsible for the health and safety management of all staff, contractors and students within their areas of control and actively promote and encourage the development of a culture of health and safety awareness. - b.
 Make arrangements for the investigation, analysis and reporting of all notifiable accidents and incidents with a view to preventing similar occurrences in the future. - c.
-Ensure regular health and safety inspections and that any necessary remedial works are identified are carried out where applicable. - d.
+Ensure regular health and safety inspections are completed and that any necessary remedial works are identified and carried out where applicable. - d.
 Ensure managers and nominated employees carry out risk assessments and implement safe systems of work where necessary.
 They must ensure that risk assessments are monitored and regularly reviewed when necessary. - e.
 Consult with their employees and students on health and safety matters. - f.
 Consider the health and safety implications of any materials, plant or equipment purchased on behalf of the College, consulting with the Estates or the Health and Safety team where necessary. - g.
 Ensure that any premises and equipment under their area of control are suitable, safe and without risks to health. - h.
-Appoint a nominee(s) who will be responsible for the day-to-day management of their areas of control in their absence. - i.
-Ensure that regular fire and emergency practice drills are carried out and are recorded.
+Appoint a nominee(s) who will be responsible for the day-to-day management of their areas of control in their absence.